osmcode/osmium-tool/man/osmium.md

 If an osmium command exits with an "Out of memory" error, try running it with **--verbose** on smaller datasets to get an idea how much memory it needs.

+On Linux a program that uses a lot of memory can be killed by the kernel without the program being notified.
+If you see osmium dieing without any apparent reason, this might be the case.
+Search on the Internet for "OOM killer" to find out more about this.

 # SEE ALSO